Student Employment Virtual Job Fair

 - Forms will be accepted for processing in Student Employment on Mondays, Wednesdays, and Thursdays, between the hours of 8:30 a.m. to 11:30 a.m. and 1:00 p.m. to 3:30 p.m.

-- Student employment paperwork must be submitted to Career Services by 3:30 p.m. on the Monday before time sheets are due to ensure that an electronic time sheet for the current pay period is available in WINGS Express.
+- Student employment paperwork must be submitted to Wright State University Career Center by 3:30 p.m. on the Monday before time sheets are due to ensure that an electronic time sheet for the current pay period is available in WINGS Express.